 - bicycles must be equipped with a bell or horn, an efficient brake and, if ridden at night, a white headlight, red tail-light and red rear reflector.

-For more information about cycling in Melbourne, visit the Bicycle Victoria website.
+For more information about cycling in Melbourne, visit the Bicycle Network website.